This information is intended for use by health professionals

 Other severe, but infrequent adverse events include: aplastic anaemia; drug fever; lupus-like syndrome; severe hepatic reactions (including encephalopathy, fulminant hepatic necrosis and death); periarteritis; hypoprothrombinaemia; thrombocytopenia and bleeding.

 Nephritis, interstitial pneumonitis, cutaneous and systemic vasculitis and polymyositis have also been reported.
+Hypersensitivity reactions may be associated with the development of anti-neutrophil cytoplasmic antibodies (ANCA).

 Propylthiouracil-induced hepatoxicity is rare and usually manifests as hepatocellular hepatitis with or without jaundice.
 Cholestatic jaundice has also occurred.
 Adverse liver effects are generally reversible on cessation of propylthiouracil.